A topic from the subject of Biochemistry in Chemistry.

 This experiment demonstrates the crucial role of vitamins and minerals in maintaining human health.
 It highlights:

-• The presence and abundance of vitamins and minerals in various food sources.
+• The presence and abundance of vitamins and minerals in various food sources and the variability among them.

-• The importance of consuming a balanced diet for optimal intake.
+• The importance of consuming a balanced diet for optimal intake of essential vitamins and minerals.

 • The impact of vitamin and mineral deficiencies on biochemical processes and overall well-being.